rlhatcher/career-sliders/content/sliders/info/knowledge.md

 ## Neglect It

-Demonstrated by seeking others to provide instructions/answers/solutions without first trying to learn a particular area.
+Demonstrated by asking others to provide instructions, answers or solutions without first trying to learn for themselves.
 Individuals who neglect knowledge often expect problems to be solved by others.

 ## Learn It

 Demonstrated by learning what is necessary to perform a role – either self-directed or from others.
-Individuals who demonstrate learning without mastering are often more junior in their career but, again, this should be a transient state before moving on to mastering.
+Individuals who demonstrate learning without mastering are often more junior in their career but this should be a temporary state before moving on to mastering.

 ## Master It